 Building an LMS (or virtual learning experience) - part 3 of 3

-Teaching Diary published on Wednesday, December 21, 2022 (5 months, 2 weeks, and 3 days ago)
+Teaching Diary published on Wednesday, December 21, 2022 (one year, 7 months, and one week ago)

 My first moodle course is almost complete, introduction to programming languages.
 This has been a long process, but in the daily editing and revision I am pleased with the overall outcome.
 I'm sure more activities and resources will be added as students provide feedback, but now this course is "ready enough" for learning.
 I set up a badge for students to earn when they are done, and I have three assessments students must complete to demonstrate they understand this material at the right level.